linebender/druid/README.md

 ### layout

 Druid's layout protocol is strongly inspired by [Flutter's box layout model].
-In druid, widgets are passed a `BoxConstraint` that provides them a minimum and maximum size for layout.
+In Druid, widgets are passed a `BoxConstraint` that provides them a minimum and maximum size for layout.
 Widgets are also responsible for computing appropriate constraints for their children if applicable.